kevenv/kevenv.github.io/templates/blog/cuda_from_c.md

 # CUDA from C

-When first learning CUDA we usually define and run kernels within the same `.cu` file and compile it using the CUDA compiler `nvcc` but what if we want to integrate CUDA to an existing C codebase?
+When first learning CUDA, we usually define and run kernels within the same `.cu` file and compile it using the CUDA compiler `nvcc`, but what if we want to integrate CUDA to an existing C codebase?
 In this article, I will show you how to launch CUDA kernels from usual C code.

 ## Basic kernel
 Starting from the basic "hello world" example: